Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin 1.4–1.6 mistakenly neglected some type constraints during type inference due to an incorrect optimization.
-> It could allow writing unsound code causing `ClassCastException` at runtime.
+> It could allow writing unsound code, causing `ClassCastException` at runtime.
-> Kotlin 1.7 takes these constraints into account thus prohibiting the unsound code
+> Kotlin 1.7 takes these constraints into account, thus prohibiting the unsound code
 >
 > **Deprecation cycle**:
 >
 > - 1.5.20: report a warning if a type mismatch would happen should all the type inference constraints have been taken into account
-> - 1.7.0: take all the constraints into account thus raising this warning to an error,
+> - 1.7.0: take all the constraints into account, thus raising this warning to an error,
 > `-XXLanguage:-ProperTypeInferenceConstraintsProcessing` can be used to temporarily revert to the pre-1.7 behavior